 By Joan C. McCulloh

-In 1915 stimulated by the fact that a proposed amendment to the Pennsylvania Constitution that was to be voted upon in the November election would permit women to vote in this state, women in Mercersburg founded a sufragist organization.
-In March the Mercersburg Journal reported that the state Senate had passed a bill approving of woman suffrage but that the final decision would be made by the state’s citizens on November 2.
-With work by the Woman Suffrage Party, an active political party in Pennsylvania during that year, a great deal of publicity was generated including articles that noted states that had passed woman suffrage and stressed western states that had been the leaders in this movement especially Wyoming Territory that had granted women the right to vote in 1869 before it was admitted into the Union.
-The publicity also recognized important people who were in favor of woman suffrage and utilized verse.
-An example of the latter is the following, a parody upon the familiar Comin’ through the Rye.
+The first suffrage conference in Pennsylvania occurred in West Chester in 1852.
+Founded in 1869, the Pennsylvania Woman Suffrage Association by 1915 was well established with headquarters in Harrisburg so that its leaders could meet, cajole, and confront those in the state’s political power.
+It became especially active in 1915 as it was stimulated by the fact that a proposed amendment to the Pennsylvania Constitution that was to be voted upon in the November election of that year would permit women in this state to vote.
+In March the Mercersburg Journal, owned and edited by George Fleming, reported that the state Senate had passed a bill approving woman suffrage but that the final decision would be made by the state’s citizens on November 2.
+The Pennsylvania Woman Suffrage Association, an active political party in Pennsylvania, especially during that year, generated a great deal of publicity including articles that stressed actions in western states that had been the leaders in this movement especially Wyoming Territory that had granted women the right to vote in 1869 before it was admitted into the Union and Utah Territory that had granted women the right to vote in 1870.
+The publicity also recognized important people who were in favor of woman suffrage and utilized cartoons, songs, and verse.
+An example of the latter is the following, a parody upon the familiar Comin’ Through the Rye.

 If lassie wants the ballot

 Not so bright as I

 And many a laddie votes his ballot